AnyChart/docs.anychart.com/Maps/ColorRange.md

 ### Orientation

-A simple function {api:anychart.core.ui.ColorRange#orientation}**.orientation()**{api} is used for the changing the position.
+A simple function {api:anychart.core.ui.ColorRange#orientation}orientation(){api} is used for the changing the position.
 An argument should be a string with one of the following values: 'right', 'left', 'bottom' or 'top'.

 ```
 	// put the colorRange to the right from the map